AndrewLaganaro/Data_Science_Framework/README.md

 Before starting, make sure you've met the following requirements:

-- You have installed the latest version of Python and Cookiecutter.
+* You have installed the latest version of Python and Cookiecutter.
-    - At least Python 3.6 is required.
+    * At least Python 3.6 is required.
+* You use Visual Studio Code to use folde and file icons
-- You have either Windows, Linux or Mac machine.
+* You have either Windows, Linux or Mac machine.

 ##### 🚀 Installing Data Science Framework

 To install the Data Science Framework, follow these steps:

-- 📁 Select a folder which you want your project to live in.
+* 📁 Select a folder which you want your project to live in.

 ```
 ...
 📁 Data Science ⬅️ 💻 Start your terminal here 💻